-Over the past five years, businesses in the US, UK, and EU have made significant investments in software training and adoption to drive digital transformation.
-Organizations have realized that implementing cutting-edge software is not enough; employees must be adequately trained to maximize its value.
+Over the past five years, businesses in the US, UK, and EU have made significant investments in software training and adoption to support digital transformation.
+Organizations have realized that implementing new software is not enough; employees must be adequately trained to maximize its value.
 Cloud computing, artificial intelligence (AI), cybersecurity, collaboration tools, and automation have emerged as the leading software categories receiving the highest levels of investment.
 However, challenges related to adoption, workforce upskilling, and change management have frequently hindered organizations from realizing the full return on their technology investments.

 The Past Five Years: Software Categories That Led Training and Adoption Investment